 An overview of green start-ups is being provided for the first time by the new Climate Tech Landscape, from the Green Tech Cluster and the Viennese start-up Glacier.
-The momentum in the area of climate protection is building up rapidly and is being actively promoted amongst Austrian start-ups.
+The momentum in the area of

 The joint initiative between the Green Tech Cluster and the start-up Glacier, which helps companies to reduce their CO2 footprint, shows for the first time how the Austrian start-up scene is structured within the Climate Tech sector.
 150 Climate Tech start-ups have been documented across Austria, each of which makes a contribution to climate protection through technology innovation.